dpinto25/Encrypted-Chat-Base/README.md

-=== PUBLIC RELEASE V1.0 ===
+Concept for a P2P RSA encrypted chat app

-Back-end base for a PHP website using P2P RSA encryption to maintain user anonimity and privacy.
+Only Backend

-Server does not store private keys nor has any means to de-crypt messages.
+You can test without a DB by simulating a .php file with the sender name, receiver name and date